Abundance for slc surfaces over arbitrary fields: Introduction

 \subsection{Applications}

-We give two applications of \autoref{theorem:abundance_relative}.
-The firt one is about families of slc surfaces in mixed characteristic.
-In positive characteristic, relative semi-ampleness is a property of fibers by \cite{Cascini_Tanaka_Relative_semi_ampleness_in_pos_char}.
-The recent work of Witaszek \cite{Witaszek_Relative_semiampleness_in_mixed_char} shows that a similar statement holds for relative semi-ampleness in mixed characteristic.
-Combining our main result with abundance for threefolds in characteristic zero, we therefore obtain: \begin{theorem_intro}[\autoref{theorem:abundance_in_mixed_characteristic}] Let $S$ be an excellent regular Noetherian one-dimensional scheme of mixed characteristic, $f\colon (X,\Delta)\to S$ a dominant flat projective morphism of relative dimension two.
-Assume that $(X,\Delta+X_s)$ is slc for every closed point $s\in S$, and that every fiber $X_s$ is $S_2$.
+We give two applications of \Cref{theorem:abundance_relative}.
+The first one is about families of slc surfaces in mixed characteristic.
+In positive characteristic, relative semi-ampleness is a property of fibers by~\cite{Cascini_Tanaka_Relative_semi_ampleness_in_pos_char}.
+Recent work of Witaszek~\cite{Witaszek_Relative_semiampleness_in_mixed_char} shows that a similar statement holds for relative semi-ampleness in mixed characteristic.
+Combining these results with our main theorem, we obtain the following.

+\begin{theorem_intro}[\Cref{theorem:abundance_in_mixed_characteristic}] Let $S$ be an excellent regular one-dimensional scheme that is separated and of finite type over $\Spec(\bZ)$.
+Assume that no component of $S$ is of equicharacteristic zero.
+Let $f\colon (X,\Delta)\to S$ be a surjective flat projective morphism of relative dimension two with $S_2$ fibers.
+Let $\Delta$ be a $\bQ$-divisor on $X$ such that $(X,\Delta+X_s)$ is slc for every closed point $s\in S$.